Hugh IV of Burgundy: Crusades

 In 1239, Hugh joined the Barons' Crusade led by King Theobald I of Navarre and supported by Frederick II, Holy Roman Emperor.
 During this crusade, he was one of the nobles who sought battle with the Muslims against the advice of King Theobald and the Military Orders.
 Realizing that the expedition was disadvantageous, he opted to withdraw to Ascalon with Walter IV, Count of Brienne and a few others, avoiding the disastrous battle of Gaza.
 Soon after, King Theobald left for France and Richard of Cornwall arrived.
 He chose to ally with him, aid in rebuilding Ascalon and negotiated a peace with Egypt in 1241.
 He returned to Burgundy afterwards.

 Hugh arrived at Cyprus by May 1249 and joined Louis IX of France on the Seventh Crusade.
 He led one of the two camps of the army that crossed during the siege of Mansurah, the other camp being led by the King of France himself.
 He was taken prisoner with his king during the retreat of Fariskur, following the betrayal of a treacherous sergeant.
 He would not be released until March 1252, as such he returned home.

-In 1266, he met with Baldwin II, Latin Emperor, who sold Hugh the title of king of Thessalonica in exchange for reconquering lands lost to Epirus more than 40 years earlier.
+In 1266, Hugh met with Baldwin II, Latin Emperor, who promised Hugh the principality of Thessalonica in exchange for reconquering lands lost to Epirus more than 40 years earlier.
 The sale would only remain valid until Hugh aided in Baldwin's reconquest and should he fail to uphold his end, the title would pass to Charles I of Anjou and his heirs.
 The invasion wouldn't come to pass, as Pope Gregory X, under the false promise of Emperor Michael VIII Palaiologos to unite the churches, staved off any attempts.

 In 1270, Hugh joined the Eighth Crusade.
 But after King Louis IX died, he returned home.